House Guardians and Captains

 The History of Leetham

 Father Claude Leetham was a remarkable character in the history of Ratcliffe College.
-He was a student here for 18 years, and then went on to hold teaching and managerial posts as well.
-He was a source of great support for Father Emery, who was the President (the name of the current position of Headmaster) at that time.
+He was a student here from 1910 – 1915, and then went on to hold teaching and managerial posts as well.
+He was a source of great support for Father Emery, who was the Father President (the name of the current position of Headmaster) at that time.

 Father Leetham was made President of the College in 1948, a post he held until 1962.